Ahmed-Mohiuddin-Shah/MAZ-NAV/README.md

 We welcome contributions to enhance the project!
 If you'd like to contribute:
 1. Fork this repository and clone it to your local machine.
-2. Open the `MAZ-NAV-WORKSPACE.code-workspace` file.
+2. Open the `maz-nav-workspace.code-workspace` file.
 3. Make your modifications or additions.
 4. Submit a pull request, detailing the changes and enhancements.